thenicealex/RNADiffusion/README.md

-# RNADiffFold: Generative RNA Secondary Structure Prediction using DiT
+# RNADiffusion: Generative RNA Secondary Structure Prediction using DiT

 ## 1.Please use the .yml file to create your environment